-The six-week pre-submission consultation on Swanton Morley Neighbourhood Plan Pre-Submission Version concluded on Friday 24th February 2017, this gave local residents and stakeholders the opportunity to express their views.
-Full details of the responses received can be found in the Swanton Morley Neighbourhood Plan Consultation Statement submitted with other supporting documents leading to the successful examination of the Swanton Morley Neighbourhood Plan.
+The 6 week pre-submission consultation on Swanton Morley Neighbourhood Plan Pre-Submission Version concluded on Friday 24th February 2017, this gave local residents and stakeholders the opportunity to express their views.
+Full details of the responses received can be found in the Swanton Morley Neighbourhood Plan Consultation Statement that accompanies this document.